 There is no such thing as 100% corrosion-proof.
 However, stainless steel parts have an exceptionally long lifespan because of the passivation process.
 The protective chromium layer, albeit thin, can offer lasting protection that you can even extend by regularly maintaining the metal part and protecting it from oxidizing agents.

 No, passivation is an essential process for stainless steel parts.
-Without the process, your part will be susceptible to attack from corrosion in a very short time span.
+Without the process, your part will be susceptible to attack from corrosion in a very short period.